EMS Ambulance 21 May 2021

 We also handle everything that’s needed for the flight – not just the tickets, but the special medical clearance that you may need from the airline you’re travelling with (a medical acceptance form, or MEDA).
 EMS Ambulance is well-known to many of the best-known carriers in the business.
 We’re also ‘Doctors on Board’ with Lufthansa for instance.

 Do you need to know more about repatriation after a stroke?
 We’re always happy to talk.
 Just drop us a line and tell us about your situation and what you need help with.
-You can call us direct – or drop us a message by email or WhatsApp.
 We look forward to helping you.